-Off grid living in New Mexico ( Land of Enchantment )
+Off Grid Living In New Mexico ( Land of Enchantment )

 New Mexico is located in the southern part of the country bordering Mexico, the population density is fairly low as New Mexico only has around 2 million residents.
 Generally speaking states with a low population density are the best for off grid living, although there are a lot of reasons why New Mexico has a low population density, and not a lot of people consider moving here to live off the grid.

 New Mexico is not a good off grid state, although living off the grid here is legal, and the cost of housing and living is below the national average, but there are certain things that will make it almost impossible to live off the grid here.
-The main problem with New Mexico is the lack of freshwater, although you can legally harvest rainwater but the average yearly rainfall is extremely low.
+The main problem with New Mexico is the lack of fresh water, although you can legally harvest rainwater but the average yearly rainfall is extremely low.
 In addition to this New Mexico is one of the most dangerous states to live in as the crime rate is double the national average.

 Due to the low population density, New Mexico only has two cities that have a population of over 100k people.
-New Mexico’s biggest city is Albuquerque with a 560k population, followed by Las Cruces with 102k, Rio Rancho 95k, Santa Fe 84k, Roswell with 49k residents.
+New Mexico’s biggest city is Albuquerque with a 560k population, followed by Las Cruces with 102k, Rio Rancho 95k, Santa Fe 84k, and Roswell with 49k residents.
 Although New Mexico’s population is rising, the process is extremely slow and during the past couple of years, more people started moving out of this state than move in.

-Most people think that New Mexico is fairly flat and it is mostly desert, the truth is that in the southern parts of the state there are very few mountains and it is mostly dominated by arid shrublands or deserts, in the northern parts of the state there are a lot of mountains although the climate is still semi-arid.
+Most people think that New Mexico is fairly flat and it is mostly desert, the truth is that in the southern parts of the state, there are very few mountains and it is mostly dominated by arid shrublands or deserts, in the northern parts of the state there are a lot of mountains although the climate is still semi-arid.
 As it is a border state, New Mexico has a fairly high crime rate, and the local law enforcement agencies are simply overwhelmed.

-From an off grid living stand of point New Mexico doesn’t offer a lot, the local climate is fairly harsh, and you will have difficulties finding enough freshwater, especially if you want to grow your own crops.
+From an off grid living stand of point, New Mexico doesn’t offer a lot, the local climate is fairly harsh, and you will have difficulties finding enough fresh water, especially if you want to grow your own crops.
 In addition to this most of the areas are simply not good for growing crops as the lands are not fertile due to the local climate.
 If you want to take a look at one of New Mexico’s neighbors then check out my recent article Off grid living in Colorado ( The Centennial State ).

 • Solar power: New Mexico is excellent for generating power with solar panels, in fact, this state even offers a solar tax credit for anybody who wants to set up a solar power system.
 This solar tax credit is around 26%, although there is also something called the federal tax credit which is also around 26%, but you will have to ask your local authorities if you can apply for both of them.